 Dieter Rams asked himself in the late 1970s: is my design good design?
 He created his Ten Principles for Good Design.
 Good design is innovative, makes a product useful, is aesthetic, makes a product understandable, is unobtrusive, is honest, is long-lasting, is thorough down to the last detail, is environmentally-friendly, and is as little design as possible.
 Each is explained in a short paragraph.

 Ken Garland's First Things First manifesto from 1964 is a political text proposing a shift in awareness in the methods of communication within advertising and their hope for societal change.
 On the other hand, De Stijl Manifesto from 1918 is a list of nine observations about the influence of war and passing of time on art.

 As I use mind maps for lateral brainstorming, I figured that would be the most suitable manner to express my rules, reasonings and preferences in design.

 "Before he went to sleep, I told him a little story about a rabbit we saw run around the beach house we rented." – Dick Bruna

 Tic.
 Tic.
 Tic.
 The echoing sound of stress gets louder every second.
-Thousand of unhelpful questions rushing through your head; will i finish in time? could i have started earlier? will it ever be possible to split into four copies of yourself to handle all those tasks that are still on your list - including ordering that dog sweater your mum has been nagging you about for the last month because she is too scared of online shopping.
+Thousand of unhelpful questions rushing through your head; will I finish on time?
+Could I have started earlier?
+Will it ever be possible to split into four copies of yourself to handle all those tasks that are still on your list - including ordering that dog sweater your mum has been nagging you about for the last month because she is too scared of online shopping.

 Like to follow creatives on Instagram, but also like a little of pet cuteness?
 Don't miss out on your daily dose of silly pugness by Lucile and Max.
 They started uploading illustrated photos of their hero pet @mr_georges_doodle, expressing its true inner identity of the day.
 Their fan base grew from 1k three weeks ago, to over 3k today!
 Go Mr. George!